Diagnosing, Treating and Preventing Prediabetes-- By Liza Barnes & Nicole Nichols, Health Educators

 The OGTT will measure your blood sugar after a fast and then again after drinking a glucose-rich beverage.
 Two hours after the beverage, a result less than 140 mg/dL is considered normal, but anything above that level is diagnosed as "impaired glucose tolerance (IGT).
-Between 140 mg/dL and 199 mg/dL is considered pre-diabetes, while 200 mg/dL or higher indicates diabetes.
+Between 140 mg/dL and 199 mg/dL is considered prediabetes, while 200 mg/dL or higher indicates diabetes, <pagebreak>

 Treatment & Prevention

-While pre-diabetes in itself isn’t necessarily dangerous, the fact is that many people with pre-diabetes will develop type 2 diabetes within 10 years.
+While prediabetes in itself isn’t necessarily dangerous, many people with prediabetes will develop type 2 diabetes within 10 years.

 Quit smoking.
-Smokers are 50% to 90% more likely to develop diabetes than nonsmokers.
+Smokers are 50 to 90 percent more likely to develop diabetes than nonsmokers.
 If you smoke, taking steps to quit today can reduce your risk of serious health problems, including type 2 diabetes.